DanielAtenor/Azure-Data-Batch/README.md

 Install SQL Server 2019 Developer Edition
      Cost: Free
      Localhost
-Download AdventureWorks and restore the database in the local instance
+Download AdventureWorks compatible database (2019) and restore the database in the local instance
 Install SSMS to access the database
 Visual Studio Code